pascallaliberte/sharpen.page/_posts/2021-01-08-copywriting-feedback-for-akord-getting-main-headline-right.md

 "I feel understood!".
 "Where can I learn more?"

 Using this build-up of struggle-first headlines gets the right kind of visitor to stay, and they wrong kind of visitor to leave.

+## Then Create a Page That _Flows_

-Then you can address all of the other elements that matter on a landing page, like reducing anxieties, tending to the mental back-and-forth going on in the mind of your visitor, and knowing what they'll revert to so you can end the page with a trust-building alternatives for those who were about to leave.
-Get the order right by having each section build on top of the previous section's momentum, and you'll get people talking with excitement and buying with confidence.
+Then you can address all of the other elements that matter on a landing page, like [reducing anxieties][reduce-anxieties], tending to the [mental back-and-forth going on in the mind of your visitor][four-forces], and knowing what they'll revert to so you can end the page with an alternative offering from you (that might be lower anxiety, [like a how-to document][heros-journey]) for those who were about to leave.

+[Get the order right][best-order] by having each section build on top of the previous section's momentum, and you'll get people talking with excitement and buying with confidence.

+[reduce-anxieties]: {% post_url 2020-10-30-to-add-appeal-first-reduce-anxieties %}
+[four-forces]: {% post_url 2018-12-06-forces-of-progress-in-purchase-decision %}
+[heros-journey]: {% post_url 2020-06-12-hero-journey-metaphor-multi-outcome-products %}
+[best-order]: {% post_url 2020-04-17-best-order-of-elements-on-landing-page %}

+## But Will the Product Sell?

+This is a huge question.
+[Akord will probably fail][your-product-will-fail].
+The buyer momentum, it's not there.

+* I'm looking for a strong struggle.
+It's not there.
+* I'm looking for more attraction than anxieties.
+It's not there.
+* I'm looking for an overal equation of (struggle + attraction > anxieties + "I'll just alternatives").
+"I'll just do whatever the other people I'm working prefers to use".
+"I'll just continue encrypting documents by hand".

+I'm not seeing a home run here, and products like these need a home-run when it comes to [buyer momentum][your-product-will-fail].

+I wrote an article on my advice for [pushing through when your product might fail][push-through].
+In particular, maybe Akord could concentrate on a way sharper "when" statement that happens way more often (but would normally appear to be a [worse product][worse-product]), build trust, and in time offer the user base an offering that's a notch up.
+Maybe.
+One thing Akord has going for it is the collaboration aspect creates built-in word-of-mouth.
+Let's wish Pascal (no relation) the best of luck!

+[your-product-will-fail]: {% post_url 2020-10-09-your-product-is-going-to-fail %}
+[push-through]: {% post_url 2020-11-13-your-product-might-push-through-with-these-perspectives %}
+[worse-product]: {% post_url 2020-10-23-make-a-worse-product-to-save-it %}

 Stay Sharp!